-From the roots of ancient African religion folklore, Candomblé, comes this recipe that will boost your wild side.
-Check it ou for a heat!
+From the roots of an ancient African religion folklore, comes this Brazilian Black Magic Coffee recipe that will boost your wild side.
+Heat it up!

-My mother’s family, in the late 19th century, employed a freed slave old lady.
+My mother’s family, in the early 20th century, employed a freed slave old lady.
 She was an old African-Brazilian cook that was truly a sorcerer in the kitchen.

 She introduced this recipe to my great grand father’s family and I can only imagine how those traditional Italian immigrants felt the first time they tasted it.